jorgeAML/XLVExercisEscript/Chapter3_Selections/readme.md

 [Find the answer here](https://github.com/jorgeAML/XLVExercisEscript/blob/master/Chapter3_Selections/PointInARectangle.java)

 ---
+### 3.24 Game: pick a card
+Write a program that simulates picking a card from a deck of 52 cards.
+Your program should display the rank (ACE, 2, 3, 4, 5, 6, 7, 8, 9, 10, JACK, QUEEN, KING) and suit (CLUBS, DIAMONDS, HEARTS, SPADES) of the card.
+Here is a sample run of the program:

+> The card you picked is Jack of Hearts

+---
 ### 3.25 Geometry: Intersection point
 Two points on line 1 are given as (x1, y1) and (x2, y2) and on line 2 as (x3, y3) and (x4, y4) as shown in Figure 3.8a-b.
 The intersectiong point of the two lines can be found by solving the following linear equation: